oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 utf8proc is a small, clean C library that provides Unicode normalization, case-folding, and other operations for data in the UTF-8 encoding.

-**URL**
+**More Information**

 https://github.com/JuliaStrings/utf8proc